 Traditional Hospital Birth

 A large majority of women continue to stay in a hospital during labor and delivery.
-Hospitals can provide comfort and peace of mind for those who are engaged in a high-risk pregnancy, as there is always a team of professionals right there to guide you through each step of the birth, and to take action should anything go wrong.
+Hospitals can provide comfort and peace of mind for those who are engaged in high-risk pregnancy, as there is always a team of professionals right there to guide you through each step of the birth, and to take action should anything go wrong.

 Some hospitals will complete each stage of the birth in a different room of the hospital.
 For example, the mother may be in one room during labor, another for delivery, and then a final room for rest and recovery.